Cray-HPE/docs-csm/troubleshooting/known_issues/craycli_403_forbidden_errors.md

 # Cray CLI 403 Forbidden Errors

 There is a known issue where the Keycloak configuration obtained from LDAP is incomplete causing the `keycloak-users-localize` job to fail to complete.
-This, in turn, causes `403 Forbidden` errors when trying to use the Cray CLI.
+This causes `403 Forbidden` errors when trying to use the Cray CLI.
 This can also cause a Keycloak test to fail during CSM health validation.

 ## Fix